 This report provides design guidance that will influence the form of any development that will come forward in the Neighbourhood Plan area.
 The guidance is based upon observations of the town's rich historic character and feedback from engagement already undertaken by Battle Town Council.
-The design guidelines are intended to inform the design of the Blackfriars site as well as any other development proposals in the parish.
+The design guidelines are intended to inform the design of all new housing development proposals in the parish, and are to be read alongside the High Weald AONB Housing Design Guide.